C-NERD/clown_limiter/README.md

 ### Clown limiter

 Jester plugin for api rate limiting.
-The plugin is built to work on single and multithreaded jester servers.
+This plugin is built to work on single and multithreaded jester servers.
+This plugin makes use of a sqlite in memory instance, since this should not be bounded to the nim `gc` and the db's write operations are controlled by locks to prevent data corruption.
+This plugin is safe to be used in single and mutithreaded instances

 ### Example